makinarocks/awesome-industrial-machine-datasets/data-explanation/Gas Sensor Array Drift/README.md

 ---- | ---- | ---- | ----
 13910 | 129 | 0 | 6

-> 첫번째 nomial 변수는 class(target) 을 의미하는 변수이다. 나머지 128개 변수는 모두 numeric type 이다.
+> The first nomial variable is a class (target) variable.
+Remaining 128 variables are all numeric types.
-> data file 내에 training data 와 test data 가 구분되어 있지 않다.
+> There is no distinction between training data and test data in the data file.

-- 6개의 class인 gas 이름과, 각 gas의 interval of concentration levels
+- Gas name of 6 classes and interval of concentration levels of each gas

 Name of gas| Ammonia | Acetaldehyde | Acetone | Ethylene | Ethanol | Toluene
 ---- | ---- | ---- | ---- | ---- | ---- | ----
 ppmv | (50,1000) | (5,500) | (12,1000) | (10,300) | (10,600) | (10,100)

-- 클래스 개수
+- \# of each class

 | 1    | 2    | 3    | 4    | 5    | 6    |
 | ---- | ---- | ---- | ---- | ---- | ---- |
 | 2565 | 2926 | 1641 | 1936 | 3009 | 1833 |

-- Attributes 설명
+- Attributes

   Why 128-element feature vector per measurement?
 MOX gas sensors typically describe a monotonically smooth change in the conductance of the sensing layer due to the adsorption/desorption reaction processes of the exposed chemical analyte substance.
 We represented each time series with an aggregate of __eight features__ reflecting the sensor response.
 In particular, we considered two distinct types of features in the creation of this dataset: __two steady-state features__ and __six features__ reflecting the sensor dynamics.
 The steady-state features include the amplitude of the resistance change, and its normalized value.
 The transient features were extracted based on the exponential moving average (EMA) to reflect the sensor dynamics of the increasing/decaying transient portion of the sensor responses.
 The EMA transform evaluates the rising/decaying portions of the sensor resistance by considering the maximum/minimum values of y[k] of the following first-order digital filter:  y[k] = (1-a)y[k-1] + a(x[k] - x[k-1])